DIMO-Network/shared/README.md

 # shared
 Library code shared among our repositories

+For an overview of the project, see the [DIMO technical documentation site](https://docs.dimo.zone/docs).

 ## vin utils
 Use the VIN type for strings that are VIN's and it gets some basic decoding functionality (eg. year, or tesla model).